demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/retirement-microsoft-search-bing.md

 ## Where can users search for work answers?

 M365.cloud.microsoft (formerly Office.com and Microsoft365.com) and SharePoint Online are the new homes for Microsoft Search.
-The Edge for Business address bar and Windows search box also continue to deliver work search results, with some adjustments detailed here:
+The address bar in Edge for Business and the Windows search box also continue to deliver work search results, with some adjustments detailed here:

 ## Edge address bar